 My mother was a great believer in making lists and insisted that we made them too, almost as soon as we could write.
 Although that was a long time ago, the habit has stuck, and I've become a great believer in lists.
 They save a lot of hassle.

-The Second Term School Holidays are coming up soon in Australia, and as it is winter in the south, unless you are heading to the mountains and a ski-lodge, many families, if they are planning on going away, will be looking forward to a holiday that involves flying somewhere up north where it is warmer.
+The Second Term School Holidays are coming up soon in Australia, and as it is winter in the south, unless you are heading to the mountains and a ski-lodge, many families planning on going away will be looking forward to a holiday that involves flying somewhere up north where it is warmer.
 Others will be going off, perhaps somewhere local, with a caravan.
 We used to take a tent, but having to cook on a campfire with sodden wood and knock the ice out of the hollows that have formed on the top of the tent has rather lost its appeal these days.